meisam-wiki/telescreen/README.md

 ### License and attributions

 * source: Telescreen source is available under the [GNU GPL v3+] (attributions: Meisam@wikimedia, MichaelSchoenitzer@wikimedia)
-* test slides: The copyright of each image in the ./test directory belongs to its author.
+* test slides: The copyright of each image in the ./test directory belongs to its original author.
 Please refer to the ./test/README file for more information.
-* geckodriver: geckodriver is made available under the [Mozilla Public License].
+* geckodriver: The geckodriver is made available under the [Mozilla Public License].

 [GNU GPL v3+]: https://www.gnu.org/licenses/quick-guide-gplv3.html
 [Mozilla Public License]: https://www.mozilla.org/en-US/MPL/2.0/